 Variations or delays in normal growth patterns including when a child grows less than two inches a year after his or her third birthday.

-What Are The Risk Factors Of A Growth Conditions?
+What Are The Risk Factors Of Growth Disorders?

 Factors that may contribute to pediatric growth disorder include: